stormwaterheatmap/website/docs/02_Technical Reference/022_Components/04_Water Quality Statistics.md

 concentrations).
 As a result, we selected the second model as the most suitable for covering the entire area of the stormwater heatmap.
 Figure 4.7 shows the model fit for each individual predictor, plotted against data points.
+Correlation between the three predictors was low (maximum correlation = 0.4).
 Figure 4.8 shows the interaction between rain and pm25\_na, with higher pm25\_na values in reds and oranges, and lower pm25\_na values in blues and purples.
 This interaction shows that, when pm2.5 values are high, increasing amounts of rainfall result in a dilution of